 Aside from their endogeneity, a number of other questions remain unresolved about values as a basis for opinion quality.
-First, there are a host of value systems put forth (c.f.
-Gastil et al. 2011, Haidt 2012, Rokeach 1973, Schwarz 1994,).
+First, there are a host of value systems put forth (cf. Gastil, Braman, Kahan, & Slovic, 2011; Haidt, 2012; Rokeach, 1973; Schwartz, 1994).
 While they tend to revolve around a similar two-dimensional structure, they nevertheless differ in their specifics.
 Compare Kahan's focus on hierarchy-egalitarianism and individualism-communitarianism against Haidt's emphasis on individualizing intuitions and binding intuitions and Schwartz's self-transcendence/self-enhancement and conservation/openness-to-change values.
 It is unclear which should be more important or more applicable for political attitudes or whether one value system is "better" than the others for different reasons.
 Thus, measurement and conceptualization issues remain.
-Indeed, Maio and Olson (2000: 250) summarize the multiplicity of approaches as follows: "values have been defined and operationalized in different ways" (also see Feldman 2003: 498-499).
+Indeed, Maio and Olson (2000, p.
+250) summarize the multiplicity of approaches as follows: "Values have been defined and operationalized in different ways" (also see Feldman, 2003, pp. 498-499).

 A second issue confronting the use of values as a criterion of quality opinion is that there continues to be uncertainty about the causal status and stability of values themselves.
-Feldman (2003: 504) writes, "...
-We know too little about the stability of values and the extent to which they are exogenous to political attitudes."
-If attitudes shape values which are not stable, then values themselves have an unclear normative status as a construct.
-Measurement issues also abound as one of the strongest findings is on many issues people maintain certain values in the "abstract" but abandon them in specific situations.
-In 1991, Kuklinski et al. (14) pointed out, "If one finding has persisted throughout 30 years of research on political tolerance, it is that many Americans endorse civil liberties in the abstract but reject them in their concrete applications" (also see Moskowitz 2013 for an application to education policy).
+Feldman (2003, p.
+504) writes, "We know too little about the stability of values and the extent to which they are exogenous to political attitudes."
+If attitudes shape values that are not stable, then values themselves have an unclear normative status as a construct.
+Measurement issues also abound, as one of the strongest findings is that on many issues people maintain certain values in the "abstract" but abandon them in specific situations.
+In 1991, Kuklinski et al. (p.
+14) pointed out, "If one finding has persisted throughout

+30 years of research on political tolerance, it is that many Americans endorse civil liberties in the abstract but reject them in their concrete applications" (also see Moskowitz, 2013, for an application to education policy).

-Values clearly play a role in politics but identifying their casual status, which values matter, and then assessing them in a way that can elicit normative consensus is not only a reach but, given the reality of politics, perhaps a non-starter.
-Sniderman and Highton (2011: 7), aptly explain, "conflicted conservatives wind up holding preferences at odds with one another, not because they are indifferent to consistency, but precisely because they are motivated to achieve it.
-The difficulty is that they are motivated to achieve consistency with respect to two sets of considerations... [i.e., the values of social welfare and religious convictions]...
-To put the point summarily, preference consistency in politics needs to be understood against the inescapability of value conflict in politics."
-In other words, arriving at a clear cut set of politically ostensibly quality values is likely not possible and, given that the essence of politics is value conflict between different values, it is unclear how one would even proceed.
-In terms of responsiveness, it makes little sense to assume or expect an underlying set of values exist and provide a foundation for bedrock preferences.
+Values clearly play a role in politics but identifying their causal status and identifyingwhich values matter, and then assessing them in a way that can elicit normative consensus, is not only a reach but, given the reality of politics, perhaps a non-starter.
+Sniderman and Highton (2011, p.
+7) aptly explain:

+Conflicted conservatives wind up holding preferences at odds with one another, not because they are indifferent to consistency, but precisely because they are motivated to achieve it.
+The difficulty is that they are motivated to achieve consistency with respect to two sets of considerations [i.e., the values of social welfare and religious convictions.]
+To put the point summarily, preference consistency in politics needs to be understood against the inescapability of value conflict in politics."13

+In other words, arriving at a clear-cut set of politically ostensible quality values is likely not possible and, given that the essence of politics is value conflict between different values, it is unclear how one would even proceed.
+In terms of responsiveness, it makes little sense to assume or expect that an underlying set of values exist and provide a foundation for bedrock preferences.